 If you are severely disabled

-If you are a disabled person under the age of 25, you won't be restricted to the shared accommodation rate for housing benefit, as long as you receive the middle or high rate of disability care allowance or can otherwise prove that you need overnight care.
+If you are a disabled person you won't be restricted to the shared accommodation rate for housing benefit if you: